wlftuc/url-shortener/README.md

 * If they input the correct password

     > Check by hashing the password and matching it with the one in the database
-    * Client-side redirect them to the URl
+    * Client-side redirect them to the URL.
 * If they input the incorrect password
     * Display a warning until the input the correct one.